The Physics of Care by Jim Moss

 We are not the descendants of the lucky.
 We are the descendants of the loved.

-Every time we reduce care in a system, we increase the hopelessness of a community.
+Every time we degrade care in a system, we raise the odds that hopelessness will take its place.

 Care is freedom enacted relationally rather than individually.

-The Physics of Care provides a lens for seeing our world more clearly.
+The Physics of Care provides a lens for seeing our lives and our world more clearly.
 What is missing.
 What we are minimizing.
 And what we have always been capable of when we choose differently.

 Lives worth living, together.